MOHAMEDFARRAZ/Sales_Data_Analysis/README.md

 ## How to view this file

 The file can be viewed by downloading the Power BI raw file by which you can play around with the dashboard .
+This is a descriptive data analysis project which has used sales data for analysis.

 ## Snapshots of the dashboard